AustinFSSE/State-Name-Lookup-/README.md

 Ensure WinSock is included in your project settings.

 Compiling the Code
-Open Visual Studio and create a new project for the server.
+Open Visual Studio and create a new project for the server then in the terminal run 'g++ -o client client.cpp -lws2_32' then -> ./client then 'g++ -o server server.cpp -lws2_32' -> ./server

 Add server.cpp to the project.
 Build the project to generate the executable.